Pennsylvania Railroad Depot, Harrisburg, Pennsylvania, circa 1874 (U.S. Library of Congress, public domain).

 Once again, the casualties for the 47th were high.
 Sergeant William Pyers, the C Company man who had so gallantly rescued the flag at Pleasant Hill was cut down and later buried on the battlefield.

 Within the contingent from Perry County, Regimental Chaplain William Rodrock suffered a near miss as a bullet pierced his cap.
-Corporal Jonathan McIntire and Privates Valentine Andrews, Michael Heenan and Joseph Shelley were killed in action while Private Jonathan Lick sustained a severe gunshot wound to the left side of his head and Private John Liddick was also severely wounded.
-Lick died 11 days later at the Union Army’s Patterson P. K. General Hospital in Baltimore, Maryland, and Liddick died at a Union Army hospital in Baltimore on 8 November.
+Corporal Jonathan McIntire and Privates Valentine Andreas, Michael Heenan and Joseph Shelley were killed in action while Private Jonathan Lick sustained a severe gunshot wound to the left side of his head and Private John Liddick was also severely wounded.
+Lick died eleven days later at the Union Army’s Patterson P. K. General Hospital in Baltimore, Maryland, and Liddick died at a Union Army hospital in Baltimore on 8 November.

 Corporal John P. Rupley of Company H was wounded in action, but survived and was promoted to the rank of Sergeant on 29 October.
-Privates Daniel W. Fegley and Elkanah Sweger were also advanced that day to the rank of Corporal, as was Second Lieutenant Reuben S. Gardner, who was promoted to the rank of First Lieutenant.
+Privates Daniel W. Fegley and Elkanah Sweger were also advanced that day to the rank of corporal, as was Second Lieutenant Reuben S. Gardner, who was promoted to the rank of first lieutenant.

 As with the Red River Campaign, men from the 47th Pennsylvania were also captured by Rebel soldiers and carted off to Confederate prisons at Andersonville, Georgia, Richmond, Virginia and Salisbury, North Carolina.
 Of those held as POWs at this time, only a handful survived.
 Among the dead were H Company’s Privates Henry Shapley and Stephen Shaffer who perished at Salisbury, on 10 December 1864 and 8 January 1865, respectively.
 Prior to his confinement, Private Shapley had been held with fellow H Company member Private Jacob C. Hochstetter at Confederate’s Libby Prison in Richmond, Virginia.
 From there, they were both transferred to Salisbury.

 Following these major engagements, the 47th was ordered to Camp Russell near Winchester from November through most of December.
-During this phase of service, H Company received word that two more of the company’s own—Private Sterritt Lightner and John Lightman—had died.
+During this phase of service, H Company received word that two more of the company’s own — Private Sterritt Lightner and John Lightman — had died.
 Confined to the Hoddington Lane General Hospital in Philadelphia, Lightner lost his battle with typhoid fever on 3 November 1864.
 Lightman died eight days later in Philadelphia at a Union Army hospital.
 Meanwhile, closer to the front, Private Joseph Smith lost his battle with disease at a Union Army hospital near Cedar Creek, Virginia on 11 November 1864.

 1865 – 1866

 Assigned first to the Provisional Division of the 2nd Brigade of the Army of the Shenandoah in February, the men of the 47th moved, via Winchester and Kernstown, back to Washington, D.C.
-On 16 February, First Lieutenant Reuben S. Gardner was commissioned as Captain of Company H, and Second Lieutenant James Hahn was promoted to the rank of First Lieutenant.
+On 16 February, First Lieutenant Reuben S. Gardner was commissioned as captain of Company H, and Second Lieutenant James Hahn was promoted to the rank of first lieutenant.

 One who joined the regiment at this pivotal moment in American history was Emanuel Guera, a twenty-six-year-old dentist who had been born in Cuba.
-He mustered in as a Private with Company H at a recruiting depot in Norristown, Pennsylvania on 10 March 1865, and met up with the regiment shortly thereafter.
+He mustered in as a private with Company H at a recruiting depot in Norristown, Pennsylvania on 10 March 1865, and met up with the regiment shortly thereafter.

-On 20 March 1865, First Sergeant Alfred Billig was promoted to the rank of Second Lieutenant.
+On 20 March 1865, First Sergeant Alfred Billig was promoted to the rank of second lieutenant.

 Ruins of Charleston, South Carolina as seen from the Circular Church, Charleston, 1865 (U.S. National Archives, public domain).